wwwil/skydock/README.md

     -e MOUNT=/resources/customisations \
     -e SCRIPT=/customisations/customise.sh \
     --mount type=bind,source=$(pwd)/resources,destination=/resources \
-    lumastar/raspbian-customiser:v0.2.3
+    lumastar/skydock:v0.3.0
 ```

+- `SOURCE_IMAGE` is the Raspberry Pi OS image to customise.
+- `MOUNT` is a directory to mount inside the image for scripts and other files.
+- `SCRIPT` is the script to run inside the image.
+This must be inside the
+  `MOUNT` directory.

+These resources must also be mounted into the Skydock Docker container.
+The
+`--privileged` option is required to allow Skydock to create loop devices.

 ### Data Partition

-A FAT32 format data partition can be added to the end of the `.img`
+A `FAT32` format data partition can be added to the end of the `.img` if
-if `ADD_DATA_PART` is set to `true`.
+`ADD_DATA_PART` is set to `true`.
+The partition will be `64Mib` in size,
-The partition will be `64MiB`, labelled `DATA`, and mounted at `/data`.
+labelled `DATA`, and mounted at `/data`.
+The `/etc/fstab` and `/boot/config.txt`
-The `/etc/fstab` and `/boot/config.txt` files will be updated
-with correct `PARTUUID`s.
+files will be updated with correct `PARTUUID`s.

 ```
 $ docker run --privileged \
     ...
     -e ADD_DATA_PART=true \
     ...
-    lumastar/raspbian-customiser:v0.2.3
+    lumastar/skydock:v0.3.0
 ```

 This partition can be helpful when writing the `.img` to an SD card in macOS